 This is where creativity comes rushing to the rescue.
 Getting creative reduces stress and anxiety by allowing us to pay attention to what we are doing rather than what we are thinking.

 What Is it About Creativity That Makes Mindfulness Easier?

 Creativity involves generating from within something new in your world.
 You use your imagination and ideas to make something positive.

 Stress and anxiety also involve using our imagination to generate something new, but this new thing is negative and doesn’t contribute to a quality life.
 After a talk with the boss about something that didn’t go well, the human imagination comes up with all sorts of worries, what-ifs and worst-case scenarios.
-We get caught up and live in this stressful world where problems dominate, and we forget to come back.
+Too often, we stay trapped in this stressful world where problems dominate, and we forget to come back.
 We don’t create or experience joy on a regular basis.

 When we take time to let our imaginations run in a positive direction—when we allow ourselves to be creative—we reduce stress and anxiety.
 One of the great things creativity does for us, far greater than any product we make, is to give us an opportunity to be mindful and simply be.

 - Require the use of our senses: we see, touch, hear, smell, and maybe even taste

 - Allow us to experience flow (“being in the zone”), a state of being described by Mihaly Csikszentmihalyi, in which we are fully engrossed in what we are doing and all other thoughts drop away